 - Keep the area covered for the first 24 to 48 hours after stitches have been placed.

 - After 24 to 48 hours, gently wash the site with cool water and soap.
 Pat dry the site with a clean paper towel.

 - Your provider may recommend the application of petroleum jelly or an antibiotic ointment on the wound.

 - If there was a bandage over the stitches, replace it with a new clean bandage.

 - Keep the site clean and dry by washing it 1 to 2 times daily.

-- Your provider should tell you when to come back to get the stitches removed.
+- Your health care provider should tell you when to come back to get the stitches removed.
 If not, contact your provider.

 How to Care for an Open Wound